anthonylschultz/COVID_Spread_and_Social_Connectedness/README.md

 2) Methods
 3) Technologies Used
 4) Data Exploration
-5) Data Exploration
-6) Hypothesis Testing
+5) Hypothesis Testing
-7) Conclusions and Next Steps
+6) Conclusions and Next Steps

 ## Project Objective
-In this projeect I explored the relationship between social connectedness and COVID-19 spread.
-Fascinated by social network analysis and awash with COVID-19 data, I found it an opportune time to explore whether any link exists between how connected U.S. counties are and their levels of COVID-19 cases per capita.
+Fascinated by social connectedness and curious about COVID-19 spread, I explored whether a link exists between U.S. counties' social connectedness and their incidence of COVID-19.
+I leveraged county-level social connectedness data and COVID-19 spread data to explore what relationship, if any, exists between the two.

 ### Hypothesis:
 I hypothesized that U.S. counties with greater social connectedness have higher rates of COVID-19 spread.